DFE-Digital/improving-children-and-family-services-through-digital-technology/content/index.md

 We have developed a set of design prinicples and wish to build on these by working with the sector to offer further support and guidance for Local authorities and system suppliers.

-Use this guidance alongside existing technical standards, as indicated, to plan, procure and implement children's social care case management systems.
+Use this guidance alongside existing technical standards, as indicated, to plan, procure, implement and make improvements to existing children's social care case management systems.

 ## Reasons for key principles